NOT REAL NEWS: A look at what didn’t happen this week

 CLAIM: Kansas City Chiefs CEO and owner Clark Hunt told NFL players, coaches and staff that they are all “simply paid performers on a stage” and he will “immediately fire” anyone who does not stand, with their hand over their heart, during the playing of the national anthem.

 THE FACTS: Hunt did not hold such a meeting, although he has publicly expressed support for Chiefs players standing during the national anthem.
-Facebook users for years have circulated a false letter that claims to reveal the Kansas City Chiefs owner called a dramatic meeting to tell NFL players they need to stand during the anthem - or face immediate dismissal from the team.
+Facebook users for years have circulated a false statement that claims to reveal the Kansas City Chiefs owner called a dramatic meeting to tell NFL players they need to stand during the anthem - or face immediate dismissal from the team.
 The hoax is gaining traction, again, on Facebook before the football season resumes and after NFL Commissioner Roger Goodell apologized last month for the way the league has handled peaceful protests over racial injustice.
 They included players taking a knee in 2016 during the national anthem - an effort led by former 49ers quarterback Colin Kaepernick.
 Goodell made the comments this year, the day after Kansas City Chiefs quarterback Patrick Mahomes urged the league to condemn racism.
-The letter first began circulating on Facebook in 2016, as debate over football players’ decision to kneel during the anthem raged.
+The statement first began circulating on Facebook in 2016, as debate over football players’ decision to kneel during the anthem raged.
 At the time, Hunt told the Kansas City Star the posts were a hoax.
 “I have heard about it,” Hunt told the Kansas City Star in 2016.
 “It was an Internet hoax.”
-Brad Gee, the director of football communications for the Kansas City Chiefs, also confirmed to The Associated Press that the contents of the viral letter are inaccurate.
+Brad Gee, the director of football communications for the Kansas City Chiefs, also confirmed to The Associated Press that the contents of the viral statement are inaccurate.
 Hunt has publicly stated in years past that he prefers players to stand during the national anthem but several Chiefs players have sat or taken a knee during the national anthem, without being fired, including star tight end Travis Kelce.
 In 2017, after President Donald Trump called on NFL owners to fire players who didn’t stand during the national anthem, Hunt responded with a formal statement, saying he believes in “honoring the American flag” but encouraged everyone to “work together to solve these difficult issues.”

 This is part of The Associated Press’ ongoing effort to fact-check misinformation that is shared widely online, including work with Facebook to identify and reduce the circulation of false stories on the platform.